Skip to main content

 The Game Room, Inspiration

-The spaces are also largely characterized by what are considered masculine touches, with dart boards and poker tables becoming symbols of a laid-back, modern masculinity.
+These gaming spaces were largely characterized by what was considered masculine touches, with dart boards and poker tables becoming symbols of a laid-back, modern masculinity.

 In Fisher’s room particularly, the room is embellished with lavish murals displaying early colonial hunting scenes.